 Over a 5 year span, attic insulation can settle as much as 20%, significantly reducing the insulation performance.
 A rule of thumb is if you can see the joists in your attic, you do not have adequate insulation.
 An attic that is not properly insulated can significantly increase you cooling and heating costs.

-- A.B.
-May has been insulating homes in the Kansas City Metro area for over 40 years.
+- We have been insulating homes in the KC Metro area for over 40 years.

 - Our prices are comparable to the Big Box Stores.